grammyjs/website/site/docs/plugins/ratelimiter.md

 - `refund()` for manual refunds,
 - `toAtomicOperation()` for `limitAllAtomic()` when the custom behavior is exactly representable by one of the supported atomic storage primitives.

-::: warning Unsupported is better than unsafe
+::: warning Unsupported Is Better Than Unsafe
 If a custom strategy cannot preview, refund, reset, or participate atomically with correct semantics, omit that capability. ratelimiter reports unsupported functionality instead of mutating state or pretending an unsafe operation is atomic.
 :::

-## A practical layered policy
+## A Practical Layered Policy

 The features above can be combined into a production policy without making every rule complicated.
 For example: